Sweet Dreams (Don Gibson song): Patsy Cline version

-In early 1963, Patsy Cline was recording songs for her next album, Faded Love, which was set for release in late March, 1963.
+In early 1963, Patsy Cline was recording songs for her next album, Faded Love, which was set for release in late March 1963.
 She recorded "Sweet Dreams" for the album on February 5.
 However, on March 5, Cline died in a plane crash upon returning home from a benefit in Kansas City, Missouri for the family of Cactus Jack Call, a disc jockey who was killed in an automobile accident; therefore, the album was never released.
 The songs were later compiled for the release Patsy Cline the Last Sessions in 1988.

-Instead, Decca Records issued a double album, entitled The Patsy Cline Story, in the summer of 1963.

 In 1963, "Sweet Dreams" was released to the public and became a big crossover hit, making it to No. 5 on the country chart and to No. 44 on the pop music chart.
 It also peaked on the U.S. Adult Contemporary chart at No. 15.
-This song was followed by another which was planned for release on Cline's upcoming album: "Faded Love", which became a No. 7 hit.
+This song was followed by another which was planned for release on Cline's upcoming album Faded Love, which became a No. 7 hit.

 It was said that Cline did not like the use of the violins that producer Owen Bradley was bringing into the song because she feared she was becoming too "pop" for her country audience.
 But upon hearing the playbacks the night she recorded it, she supposedly held up a copy of her first record and "Sweet Dreams" and proclaimed "Well, here it is: The first and the last".
 This quote came from the video called Remembering Patsy, and was quoted by Jan Howard whose husband at the time was Harlan Howard.